vitya63/js_all-is-counted-DOM/README.md

-# All is Timed
+# All is Counted

 ## Task

-1. Using `setInterval`, create a page that displays the number of seconds the user spent on it.
-Page loads with displayed `0`, after 1 second it will replace `0` with `1`, after another second it will show `2` and so on.
+1. Create a page that would display the number of times the user clicked on it.
+It will start by displaying `0`, after the first click anywhere on the page it will replace `0` with `1`, after another click it will show `2` and so on.

-2. Modify the counter so that it _never_ resets: each time the user visits the page, the initial number of seconds he sees is the number of seconds he has already spent on the page.
-The timer then increases the number by 1 every second, just as it did before.
+2. Modify the counter so that it does not reset if the user _refreshes_ the page: after each refresh, the initial number of clicks the user sees is the number of times he has already clicked on the page.
+The counter then increases by 1 upon every click, just as it did before.
+The counter, however, _should reset_ to `0` after the page is closed and reopened.

 ---
 **Read the guideline before start**